fanglingsu/vimb/README.md

   - [x] cookies support
   - [x] register support and `:register` command
   - [ ] read it later queue
-  - [ ] show scroll indicator in statusbar as top, x%, bttom or all how can we get this information from webview easily?
+  - [ ] show scroll indicator in statusbar as top, x%, bottom or all how can we get this information from webview easily?
   - [x] find a way to disable the scrollbars on the main frame Can be achieved by `document.documentElement.style.overflow =